fjvallarino/monomer/tasks.md

   - Check if Windows/Linux also miss top pixel
     - Fix for all if they do
     - If they don't, add custom handling for macOS
-  - Use channel to group SDL events, task status and render requests (to avoid checking all the time)
-  - Improve window resize situation
-    - SDL does not send resize until operation has finished, making content look ugly because it's not updated
-    - Check SDL_SetEventFilter trick instead of normal polling (https://wiki.libsdl.org/SDL_SetEventFilter)
   - Check cross compilation
     - https://github.com/zw3rk/toolchain-wrapper
     - https://medium.com/@zw3rk/a-haskell-cross-compiler-for-ios-7cc009abe208